Freim32/Dotfiles/README.md

 ### General

+- [ ] Set rounded border for windows
 - [ ] Set focus on main screen when pc start
 - [ ] Automatic Bluetooth keyboard

 ### Autorandr
 (for automatic transition when the second screen is disconnected / connected)